zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 ``string streamId``
 The stream identifier

-The following for reading multiple streams are available:
+The following method for reading data from multiple streams is available:
-* [`Join Values`](xref:sdsReadingDataApi#join-values) retrieves a collection of values across multiples streams and joins the results based on the request parameters.
+* [`Join Values`](xref:sdsReadingDataApi#join-values) retrieves a collection of events across multiple streams and joins the results based on the request parameters.

-Mutlti-stream reads can be HTTP GET or POST actions.
+Multi-stream reads can be HTTP GET or POST actions.
 The base reading URI for reading from multiple streams is as follows:

         api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Bulk/Streams/Data